Follow-up care in the postnatal period (barseltiden) depends on

 Illustration: Rebecca Ravneberg / Helsedirektoratet

-The most important information that a healthcare professional receives about you as the mother, about your child and relatives is the information you provide yourself.
-In order for them to provide the right help and treatment, it is important that you ask the healthcare professionals about anything you are unsure of.
+The most important information that healthcare personnel receive about the mother, child and family is the information you provide yourself.
+For them to provide the right help and treatment, it is important that you ask the healthcare professionals about anything you are unsure of.
 Before an appointment, you can make a note of questions to ask.